daheeChung98/robust-regression-comparison/README.md

 This project addresses the following questions:

-- How do OLS, Ridge, LASSO, and Huber Regression differ in predictive performance?
+1. How do OLS, Ridge, LASSO, and Huber Regression compare on clean benchmark data?
-- How does regularization affect estimated regression coefficients?
+2. How does prediction performance change as the proportion of contaminated observsations increases?
-- Does Huber regression produce more stable estimates when influential observations exist?
+3. Which regression method provides the most stable coefficient estimates undr abnormal observations?
-- Which regression model provides the best trade-off between prediction accuracy and robustness?
+4. Under what data conditions does robust regression outperform classical regression?

 ---